18F/join.tts.gsa.gov/pages/positions/pif-outreach-and-marketing-lead.md

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is:

-- Ability to plans and executes marketing focused events
+- Ability to plan and execute marketing focused events
 - Experience crafting storytelling copy including online media, video and print materials used for the purpose of advertising or marketing
 - Using varying marketing tools and techniques tailored to each audience to communicate and tell stories
 - Managing a variety of relationships, such as internal, stakeholders, clients, or users